-You may have noticed telltale bulges in your walls and ceiling over time and wondered what they were.
-These are small circles that protrude from the drywall but not very far: usually no more than 1/8-inch.
+Nail pops are the small circles that protrude from the drywall of your walls and ceiling.
+Usually, the nail heads and bulges do not protrude very far: just about 1/8-inch.
 Often they crack the paint around them.
 They might even run in vertical or horizontal lines.

 Nail pops are cosmetic imperfections that sometimes show up in drywall ceilings and interior walls that have been fastened with nails.
 Nail pops rarely affect your wall's structure, though in great enough numbers your wall might lose a section of drywall.
-Hammering in the nail pops sometimes works but often not, because the core problem has not been solved.
-Find out the causes behind nail pops and how to fix them for good.
+Hammering in the nail pops sometimes works but usually not.
+Hammering does not solve the core problem.

-Drywall today is largely installed with drywall screws.
-Drywall screws are brittle and sometimes snap, but they will never pop out.
+Modern drywall systems are largely installed with drywall screws.
+Drywall screws may occasionally snap off but they will never pop out.
 Instead, the nail pops in your ceiling and walls are caused by short drywall nails that are no longer firmly attached in the two-by-four studs.

 Most houses built prior to the 1970s that have not been subsequently remodeled will almost always have drywall hung with nails, not drywall screws.
 Made of galvanized steel and with a broad head, drywall nails generally range from 1 1/8-inch to 1 7/8-inch long.
 Even if you have walls that have been built after the 1970s, you might still have wallboard hung with drywall nails, since some drywall installers prefer to use nails.